TTPlanetPig/Gui_for_musubi-tuner/README.md

 `--one_frame` training option.
 When caching data you can also enable `--one_frame_no_2x` or `--one_frame_no_4x` for finer control over the downsampling scale.
+You can configure checkpoint saving frequency either per-epoch or per-step using the new `Save Every N Steps` option on each training tab.